guest post by author Jan Fields

 Really, you’ll find a ton of help on Nathan’s site.

-And agent Jennifer Laughran has a great bit about your author bio that goes in your query.
+Agent Jennifer Laughran has a great bit about your author bio that goes in your query.

 So, that’s a good bit of reading but it should really get you going on your agent hunt.
 Good luck!